cometbft/cometbft/docs/architecture/adr-100-data-companion-push-api.md

    Making the requisite modifications to ADR-075 basically converges on the solution outlined in this ADR, except that ADR-075 publishes data via JSON over HTTP while this solution proposes gRPC.

+   Technically, however, ADR-075 is orthogonal to the solution proposed in this ADR, and could be implemented as part of an "RPC companion" to provide better delivery guarantees to subscribers.

 2. Another alternative is proposed in [ADR 101][adr-101], which has the same requirements as this proposed approach, except it implements a "pull" model